-Founded in 1873 as a mining settlement, part of the rush to develop the West, Frisco started out as a quaint little mining town.
-The mining boom only lasted until 1918 when The Depression hit most towns hard, but Frisco was one of the few old mining towns to take the licking and keep on ticking.
-Today, Frisco has blossomed to a current population of just under 2,800 full-time residents with a multitude of modern amenities, but the town has tried hard to stay true to its heritage.
-The free Historic Park and Museum aim to promote and preserve the Town of Frisco’s heritage for future generations by providing a unique and quality educational museum experience to the community through connecting the past, present, and future.
+Founded in 1873 as a mining settlement, Frisco started out as a quaint little mining town.
+The mining boom only lasted until 1918.
+Today, the town has blossomed to a current population of just under 2,800 full-time residents.
+The free Historic Park and Museum aim to promote and preserve the mining heritage for future generations.

-Frisco is small, but mighty.
 Its year-round population sits below 3,000 full-time residents.
 About 4,000 residents consider their Frisco residence a second-home.
-Although the peak seasons see a large increase in guests from across the world, Frisco still retains its quaint, small-town feel.
+Although the peak seasons see a large increase in guests from across the world, it still retains its quaint, small-town feel.

-Family-Friendly.
-Frisco is home to the St. Anthony Summit Medical Center, the Summit County Library, Summit County Community & Senior Center, the Summit County Department of Transportation and the Summit County School District.
-So, it’s safe to say that Frisco has amenities that strengthen it’s community and are family-friendly.
-With high performing public and private schooling, reliable in-town transportation, and more than a fair few playgrounds and town parks, there’s a lot that Frisco can offer a family of any size or age.
+The town is also has amenities that strengthen it’s community and are family-friendly.
+With high performing public and private schooling, reliable in-town transportation, and more than a few playgrounds and town parks, there’s a lot that Frisco can offer a family of any size or age.

-Simply spend a day in Frisco, and you’ll begin to understand why so many seasonal guests to the area have become seasonal and annual residents.
+Simply spend a day here.
+You’ll begin to understand why so many seasonal guests have become residents.
 Combining beautiful mountain scenery, small-town atmosphere, a hub of modern amenities and just old fashioned good times for family enjoyment, one can see why Frisco truly is the “Main Street to the Rockies.”
-The town of Frisco is unique in the fact that its community cares deeply to keep its historic roots alive while still building a modernized hub, and that’s precisely why we love it!
+The town is unique in the fact that its community cares deeply about its historic roots while still building a modernized hub, and that’s precisely why we love it!